 Rev 17:1.
 (During the 7 last plagues).
 Come I will show you the judgment of the great harlot who sits on many waters with whom the kings of the earth committed fornication, and the inhabitants of the earth were made drunk with the wine of her fornication.
-(The harlot is the worldwide Protestant church sitting on many waters, which is a symbol of many peoples and nations plus kings.
+(The harlot is the worldwide fallen churches including the Roman Catholic church and protestant churches sitting on many waters, which is a symbol of many peoples and nations plus kings who support her.
 The harlot has the power to make these drunk with the wine of her false teachings).

 Rev 17:3.
 So he carried me away in the spirit into the wilderness.
 And I saw a woman sitting on a scarlet beast which was full of names of blasphemy, having seven heads and ten horns.
 (We shall do a study on the scarlet beast later on, but this woman sitting on a scarlet beast symbolizes that she has the religious power to dictate her teachings over the scarlet beast, the seven heads and the ten horns).

 Rev 17:9.
 The seven heads are seven mountains on which the woman sits.
 Verse 10.
 They are also seven kings.
 (Mountains are a symbol of kingdoms and heads are a symbol of religious heads of Christian denominations).

 Rev 17:15.
 The waters which you saw, where the harlot sits, are peoples, multitudes, nations and tongues.